 Please read this Agreement carefully and keep it for future reference.
-By activating the Card or by loading, using or authorizing the use of the Card, you represent and warrant to us that: (i) you are at least 18 years of age (or 19 if you reside in a state where the age of majority is 19); (ii) you are a U.S. citizen or legal alien residing in one of the 50 states or the District of Columbia; (iii) the personal information that you provide to us in connection with the Card is true, correct, and complete; and (iv) you received a copy of this Agreement and agree to be bound by and to comply with its terms, including the Arbitration Provision set forth below and the accompanying Fee Schedule - Cardholder Fees and Transactions Limits (“Fee Schedule”).
+By activating the Card or by loading, using or authorizing the use of the Card, you represent and warrant to us that: (i) you are at least 18 years of age (or 19 if you reside in a state where the age of majority is 19); (ii) you are a U.S. citizen or legal alien residing in one of the 50 states or the District of Columbia; (iii) the personal information that you provide to us in connection with the Card is true, correct, and complete; and (iv) you received a copy of this Agreement and agree to be bound by and to comply with its terms, including the Arbitration Provision set forth below and the accompanying List of All Program Fees (“Fee Schedule”).

 “Account Number”means the unique number used to identify your Card Account.
 Please note that your Account Number is different than your 16-digit Card Number.

-“Spentra”means Spentra, LLC, the third party that markets and provides the Money Earned® feature of the Card.
+“Spentra”means Spentra Card, LLC, the third party that markets and provides the Money Earned® feature of the Card.

 “ATM” means Automated Teller Machine.

 “Available Balance” means your Balance less preauthorizations (described below).
 Note: Your Available Balance may be positive, zero or negative.

 “Balance” means the total amount of funds designated to you and on deposit with us in your Card Account.
 Note: Your Balance may be positive, zero or negative.